-But which champions are best to assist in that goal?
-Well, we've put together ten of the best solo queue champions in League of Legends for a variety of skill levels, and across a variety of roles.
-Hopefully this will give you a stable pool to choose from when it's your turn to lock in a champion.
+But which champions will give you the best chance of ranking up?
+Well, we've put together ten of the best solo queue champions in League of Legends for a variety of skill levels, across a variety of roles.
+We hope this will give you a decent selection to choose from when it's your turn to lock in a champion.

 Again, we'd like to reiterate - by no means is this a definitive list.
 It consists of a variety of champions for all sorts of playstyles and abilities.
 League of Legends is home to hundreds of champions, so if your favourite champion isn't included, or a meta-breaking hero isn't on this list, please don't count them out!

 If you’re looking for a top lane champion then there aren’t many better picks that Irelia.
 An excellent duelist, she can outplay many other champions in one-on-one fights while also becoming a serious pain to deal with in the later stages of a game.

 Her passive, Ionian Fervor, gives her some big advantages over many of her top lane opponents who rely on shields as part of their kit.
 She can tear through shields easily and then also look at reflecting damage back at them using Defiant Dance.

 Meanwhile, Bladesurge makes it easy for her to dash towards minions to ensure she gathers gold efficiently, or it can be used more aggressively on opposing champions to look for kills and keep her elusive.
 Her ultimate has some huge playmaking potential as well, as it can entrap key targets for you and your allies to follow up on.

 Video by Mobalytics